aitorlucasc/mlops-lambda-ecr-gateway/README.md

 # mlops-lambda-ecr-gateway
-Deployment of a machine learning model using MLE tools from AWS
+Deployment of a machine learning model using MLE tools from AWS:
+- d
+- a
+- a